 The content part of the meeting consists of three parts.
-First, the group does a round on what the focus person has achieved in the areas of content, process and interpersonal interaction.
+First, the group does one round on what the focus person has achieved in the areas of content, process and interpersonal interaction.
 Without any expectation of completeness, here are some possible statements that would include effective feedback in that round, both by the point person and by the other participants of the performance review.
-Good feedback in a performance review includes general assessments (while making crystal clear that they are no absolute truth) and specific examples for illustration.
-Describe the impact the point person’s actions and way of being has on you.
+Good feedback in performance reviews includes general assessments (while making crystal clear that they are no absolute truth) and specific examples for illustration.
+Describe the impact the point person’s actions and way of being have on you.

 - “I enjoy your leadership style.
 I experience you as reliable, for instance when it got forgotten to call the electrician and you noticed that on time and were able to intervene successfully.”

 - “I appreciate your voice in the circle.
 What you say always seems to add to the discussion.
 I very much admire how you always pass when you do not have anything new or relevant to say.
 To me, that just makes your voice more valuable because you seem to choose wisely what needs to be said when without taking yourself too seriously.”

 - “I think your energy is great.
 Your attitude is positive and genuine, you seem to give this circle a sense of ‘we can do this’.
 I loved when you pulled out that diagram a few meetings back that showed all the ways of dealing with an objection.
 What I noticed was how important it was for the circle, and certainly for me, to be aware that we have options.
 You really moved the circle forward there in my view.”